 If you want to learn how to lock cells in Google Sheets, this guide will show you everything you need to know.

 Locked cells protect data or formulas from accidental editing or deletion.
-This is helpful for a wide variety of use cases, from budget spreadsheets containing sensitive financial information, to collaborative projects with multiple team members.
+This is helpful for a wide variety of use cases, from budget spreadsheets and receipt templates containing sensitive financial information, to collaborative projects with multiple team members.

 This guide will show you how to lock cells in Google Sheets, based on real examples and step-by-step tutorials.